 As you can see, understanding the availability of breakpoint discounts is important because it may allow you to purchase Class A shares at a lower price.
 The availability of breakpoint discounts may save you money and may also affect your decision regarding the appropriate share class in which to invest.
 Therefore, you should discuss the availability of breakpoint discounts with your financial advisor and carefully review the mutual fund prospectus and its statement of additional information, which you can get from your financial advisor, when choosing among the share classes offered by a mutual fund.
-If you wish to learn more about mutual fund share classes or mutual fund breakpoints, you may wish to review the investor alerts available on the NASD Web site.
-See www.nasdr.com/alert_mfclasses.htm, and www.nasdr.com/alert_breakpoints.htm or visit the many mutual fund Web sites available to the public.
+If you wish to learn more about mutual fund share classes or mutual fund breakpoints, you may wish to review the investor alerts available on the FINRA Web site.
+See www.finra.org or visit the many mutual fund web sites available to the public.